 Could you see the difference?

 The method is just returning a string.
-And when we're instantiating the first and third person, we call that method (immediately after the instantiation).
-So the second sentence doesn't reach the method.
-This is intentional to show you that the greeting method is invoked by those who call it.
+And when we’re instantiating the first and third person we are calling that method (immediately after the instantiation).
+Second sentence doesn't call the method.
+This is intentionally, just to show you that the greeting method is just invoked by the ones who call it.
 Pretty awesome!

-Let's refactor the code to have it ready to do more different tasks.
+Let’s refactor a bit the code to have it ready to do more and different tasks

 #1.
 Class declaration